hartmaj2/state-exam-prep/study-notes/pcos/pcos.md

   - this can be found in the page table
   - then use the frame number to form physical address as [ frame number | offset ]

+- translation for two-level paging
+  - derive offset based on page/frame size (e.g. 4KB -> 2^12 -> 12-bit offset) ...
+O
+  - the rest is split equally:
+    - first part -> page directory (first-level page table) index ...
+A
+    - second part -> second-level page table index ...
+B
+  - take p.d. index (A) and count this many entries from the p.d. start (this will be given to you)
+    - at that index take the data and remove the offset part ...
+C
+  - now look at address C and count B entries away from it to find the first part of the physical address ...
+D
+  - combine D and O ... your final physical address

 ### Storage sharing

 - analogy filesystem vs address space